Jaffna und Killinochchi Sri Lanka

 All FAIRMED projects are implemented in cooperation with the local official agencies and with the inclusion of the population on the ground.
 The regional FAIRMED country offices are staffed exclusively by local employees.
 With this approach, and aided by consistent monitoring, problems can be identified in a timely manner, causes can be analysed, and methods and objectives can be adapted where necessary.
 The direct integration of health ministers and partner organisations also ensures that projects can be transferred at a later point and continued without the support of FAIRMED.

-Beneficiaries and Budget
+Beneficiaries

 The project focuses on improving the health of the most disadvantaged people in the districts of Jaffna and Killinochchi.
 According to current figures, around 75,000 people in the project area live with disabilities, and around 40,000 households are headed by women.
 The high extent of neglected tropical diseases cannot be precisely quantified at present, as only a few early detection and awareness campaigns are being carried out.
 Thanks to the project, it will be possible to determine the exact number of people affected.
 In addition to the particularly disadvantaged people, the rest of the population (around 740,000 people) will also benefit from the project, as they also live in the region and thus benefit from the improved healthcare system.
-The total budget for the project period from 2023 to 2025 is CHF 900,000.

 No one should suffer or die from a curable disease